-This appendix was adopted by the NAPPO Executive Committee on [Month day 201-].
+This appendix was adopted by the NAPPO Executive Committee in August, 2015.
 The appendix is for reference purposes only and is not a prescriptive part of the standard.

 Appendix 1

 Title (e.g., 'Petition to introduce as a Biological Control Agent for, in.' or 'Host Plant Test List for')